abhishek6844/Road-accident-dashboard./README.md

 This project shows how Excel, when used beyond the basics, becomes a powerful tool for real-world data analysis.
 The dashboard not only presents facts but tells a story about road safety that can support better planning and policy-making.

 ---

-## 🚀 Looking Ahead:

-I look forward to using these skills in future data projects and continuing to turn data into impactful insights.

 Thanks for visiting this project!